Open Now ?

 The Mechanism of Septic Tanks

-Septic tanks utilise natural bacterial processes and simple mechanics to treat household wastewater.
-As wastewater enters the septic tank from the home, it slowly passes through an inlet tee or baffle that distributes the flow evenly across the entire width of the tank.
+Septic tanks treat household wastewater using natural bacterial processes and simple mechanics.
+As wastewater enters the tank from the home, it slowly passes through an inlet tee or baffle that distributes the flow evenly across the entire width of the tank.
 This allows solids like food scraps, paper, and human waste to separate from liquids and settle to the bottom.

 Liquids pass through an effluent filter and screen that captures the remaining solids, allowing clearer liquid to move to the drainfield.
 Heavier solids continue settling into the tank bottom, where natural anaerobic bacteria begin to break them down.